 ∙ Appointed to ministry in Japan, 1992. ∙ Departed for field 1994.

-From 1995-2015 Rob and Kathryn served with Fellowship International in the Ibaraki countryside, north of Tokyo where Christians make up only 0.2% of the population – close to the lowest on the planet.
-They loved and served the Japanese people and planted Hitachi Hope Church – a congregation of about 25 (1995 – 2005).
-It is an average-sized Japanese church and, like many churches, has no pastor and has struggle to grow since reaching 25 members.
+After completing language studies, Rob and Kathryn served with Fellowship International from 1996-2015 in the Ibaraki countryside, north of Tokyo where Christians make up only 0.2% of the population — close to the lowest on the planet.
+They loved and served the Japanese people and planted Hitachi Hope Church — a congregation of about 25 (1995–2005).
+It is an average-sized Japanese church and, like many churches, has no pastor and has struggled to grow since reaching 25 members.

 In 2005 the Flemings started Oasis, a neighbourhood-based outreach program they hosted in their home.
 The focus was on young people and then to their families.
 For over 10 years they shared the Gospel with many and saw several come to faith in Christ, with some of those leading family members to Jesus as well.